Holger Lissner

-Holger Lissner (born 15 July 1938 in Rynkeby), is a Danish priest and hymn writer.
+Holger Lissner (born 15 July 1938 in Rynkeby), is a Danish pastor and hymn writer.

 Biography

-Lissner was a teacher at Løgumkloster Højskole from 1971-1979 and a priest in Sønder Bjert from 1980–2003, before retiring in 2003.
+Lissner was a teacher at Løgumkloster Højskole from 1971-1979 and a pastor in Sønder Bjert from 1980–2003, before retiring in 2003.

 He worked a lot with hymns, both as a hymn writer, and as editor of collections of new hymns and choral works.
 He also wrote the liturgies for church services, including "Spillemandsmessen", a service with music for Danish folk musicians.

 In Denmark, Lissner is known for writing a Christian version of the Lucia song in 1982.

 In Norway, he is known for the advent hymn "Nå tenner vi vår adventskrans", which is in the 1985 edition of The Norsk Salmebok.